Modelling Micro-Doppler Signature of Drone Propellers in Distributed ISAC: BiRa Measurements

 \subsection{Bistatic Micro-Doppler Measurement Setup}

-Two setups were implemented, using a wideband OFDM-based transmit signal called Newman sequence with constant spectral magnitude and minimal crest-factor \cite{Boyd1986}. \autoref{tab_MicroDoppler_measurement_setup} details the measurement system setups.
+Two setups were implemented, using a wideband OFDM-based transmit signal called Newman sequence with constant spectral magnitude and minimal crest-factor \cite{Boyd1986}.
+Table \ref{tab_MicroDoppler_measurement_setup} details the measurement system setups.

-For micro-Doppler analysis, the signal was processed in slow-time, i.e., a vector of the returns of the target in a single range bin, along different symbols.
-Some subsampling can also be applied in order to reduce the amount of data and the slow-time sampling frequency, and thus, to achieve a better visualization of the data, focusing the analysis on the bandwidth of interest.
+For micro-Doppler analysis, an OFDM radar processing was performed, as in \cite{braun2014ofdm}, with a back to back measurement as reference for proper measurement calibration.
+The signal was then processed in slow-time, i.e., a vector of the returns of the target in a single range bin, along different symbols.

+Some subsampling can also be applied in order to reduce the amount of data, while focusing the analysis on the bandwidth of interest.
 In this work, a subsampling factor of 8 means that we use only every eighth symbol available.